10 Ways to Settle Your IRS Tax Debt

 10. Pay Attention to the Expiration of the Statute of Limitations.

-This is a useful tool because you can file for a collection appeal to stop an IRS levy, lien, seizure or the denial or termination of an installment agreement.
-The collection appeal gives you the opportunity to explain how you think the situation could be solved without the IRS levy or seizure.
+This is a useful tool because you can file for a collection appeal to stop an IRS seizure, lien, levy or the termination or denial of an installment agreement.
+The collection appeal gives you the opportunity to explain how you think the situation could be solved without the IRS seizure or levy.